norcams/docs-enduser/docs/create-windows-machine.rst

 This is where you select the flavor for the virtual machine, i.e. a pre-defined set of compute resources.
-In our example, we've selected the "win.small" flavor, which is just enough to run our Windows instance.
+In our example, we've selected the "win.medium" flavor, which is enough to run our Windows instance.
 By default, you don't have access to this flavor.
 Ask in your project request, or post a support case.